Netcentric/aem-replication-metadata-validator/README.md

 Validates that FileVault content packages contain replication metadata (i.e. `cq:lastReplicated` or `cq:lastPublished` and `cq:lastReplicationAction` property) in certain nodes.
 The value of the date property must be newer than the last modification date property of the node and the last action must have value `Activate`.
 This is important for all content packages which are installed on both Author and Publish to make the Author instance aware of the fact that the according page/resource is already active in the latest version.
 AEM Author checks for outdated and non-published references via implementations of [`com.adobe.granite.references.ReferenceProvider`][4].
-Every reference which is not detected as published in the most recent version (i.e. has incorrect metadata) will be [selected for activation along with the referencing page][aem-publish] which is *unnecessary* for nodes already existing on the publish *and often fails* due to missing permissions of the user.
+Every reference which is not detected as published in the most recent version (i.e. has missing/incorrect metadata) will be [selected for activation along with the referencing page][aem-publish] which is *unnecessary* for nodes already existing on the publish *and often fails* due to missing permissions of the user.
 In the worst case such references block the replication queue (for immutable references below `/apps` in AEM as a Cloud Service).

 For AEM as a Cloud Service the author service maintains separate replication statuses for publish and preview tiers.
 Those are captured in a `cq:lastReplicated_preview`/`cq:lastReplicationAction_preview` property for the [preview tier][preview-tier], while for the publish tier they are captured in both `cq:lastReplicated`/`cq:lastReplicationAction` and `cq:lastReplicated_publish`/`cq:lastReplicationAction_publish` (the properties with and without agent suffix are carrying the same value, but only the former is evaluated for detecting the replication status on the publish tier).